telerik/xaml-docs/controls/radcallout/features/popupusage/calloutpopupsettings.md

 	* __Top__
 	* __Custom__

 * __AutoCenter__: A __boolean__ property that gets or sets a value indicating whether the Popup will be auto-centered to the placement target.
-By default, this behavior is enabled and will offset the control so that its center to its target.
+By default, this behavior is enabled and will offset the control so that it is centered to its target.
 The RadCallout can be additionally offset by using the following properties.

 * __VerticalOffset__: A __boolean__ property that gets or sets the vertical offset of the host Popup.
 Default value is 0.